Laura Prosperetti, SJD Candidate

 What I Did Before Law School:

-I did the two year traineeship as a lawyer, working for a small Italian law firm in Rome, specializing in civil and labor law.
+I did the a year trainee-ship as a lawyer, working for a small Italian law firm in Rome, specializing in civil and labor law.
 I took the Italian bar exam last year.

 I worked as a research assistant of commercial law at the University of Roma Tre.
 I have been writing my Ph.D. thesis in corporate law at the University of Rome Tor Vergata and I have spent several months in Germany to research for my dissertation.